EndGameGl/DotNetBungieAPI/README.md

  - Logger support to take a look of what's going inside
  - IBungieApiAccess interface for API methods
  - IDeepEquatable<T> interface is implemented on all definitions, so they can be compared
- - DatabaseComparer class can be used to compare 2 definition databases
  - OAuth2 token creation and storage
  - All API methods coverage